SimplyAddons/SpecKeybinds/README.md

 1. **Loading Keybinds:** Using the in-game talent window, activate the desired specialization.

-_A message similar to the one bellow will be printed whenever key bindings change_
+_A message similar to the one below will be printed whenever key bindings change_

 ![SpecKeybinds](https://i.imgur.com/Pi7GAol.jpg)